 Does this mean that everyone fits into one of these categories?
 Unfortunately, that isn’t the case.
 Many people have symptoms that don’t go away with just the canned protocols.
 Some of the people I’ve treated over the last decade required further workups and treatments.
 But the Walsh Protocol is sometimes a great place to start.
 Most people who consult with me have some vitamin or mineral deficiency due to epigenetics, malabsorption, or other cause.
 Supplementation can help improve the condition though it may not be one of the Walsh Protocol subtypes.

 I am amazed at the ease and efficacy of the treatment in many cases.
 I want to help you, too.
 If you or a loved one has issues with anxiety, depression, autism, schizophrenia, behavior issues or ADD, call me.
 I would be delighted to help.
-I split time between Portland, Oregon, Honolulu, and the North Shore of Oahu in Hawaii, and have the capacity for telehealth services for mental health with you if you are elsewhere.
+I split time between Portland, Oregon, Honolulu, Hawaii, and have the capacity for telehealth services for mental health with you if you are elsewhere.
 I look forward to working with you in the future.

 There’s also a podcast I have done about the Walsh Protocol.